 Instaclustr has introduced the ability to replicate data written from one Redis cluster to another via a process we call Redis Mirroring.

 Redis Mirroring allows writes from one Redis cluster to be replicated to another, by deploying a lightweight proxy called Shotover, co-located with the Redis nodes, which replicates writes to a second, remote Redis cluster.

 How to create a Redis Mirroring cluster

-On the console, create a Redis cluster of any size as you normally would and allow it to enter the Running state.
+On the console, create a Redis cluster of any size as you normally would and wait for it to enter the Running state.

 Click your cluster from the left side bar, and you will find a option – Add Data Centre